gammapy/gammapy/docs/overview.rst

 (pointing direction, time), as well as two index tables that list the observations and declare which response should be used with which event data.

-The main classes in Gammapy to access that DL3 data are the `~gammapy.data.DataStore`, `~gammapy.data.DataStoreObservation`, `~gammapy.data.Observations`, `~gammapy.data.EventList` and various other classes.
-To learn how to work with this data, and how to reduce it to the datasets level, see :ref:`gammapy.analysis <analysis>`, :ref:`gammapy.data
-<data>`, :ref:`gammapy.irf <irf>`, :ref:`gammapy.cube <cube>`,
-:ref:`gammapy.spectrum <spectrum>`.
-Note that the current IACT DL3 data model and format is a prototype (documented at `gadf`_), in the coming years CTA will develop and define it's release data format, and Gammapy and other IACTs will adapt to that.

 There are many data reduction options, but the main ones are whether to do a 3D cube analysis or a 1D spectral analysis, and whether to keep individual